 Udon with soy beans in it

-Since ancient times, there has been little rain in Etajima and soybean cultivation has been popular.
-“Soybean udon” originated from the fact that hand-made udon made with soy soup stock was eaten at ceremonial occasions and other occasions.
 It is characterized by the fact that soybeans are rumbling in a tasty broth based on soybeans and kelp.
-You can enjoy it at “Shima Station · Mamegashima” and “Fureai Plaza Sakura” in Etajima City.
+You can enjoy it at the "Island Station · Mamegashima” and “Fureai Plaza Sakura” in Etajima City.

 Departing from Aki Ota Town!
 “Tsukemono Yakisoba”